wywin/Rubustat/README.md

 I would LOVE if you [threw me an email](mailto:rubustatcontact@wyattwinters.com) if you decide to use any of this code for your own RPi-based thermostat.
 It doesn't have to be long or involved, but knowing my work is used outside of my house would be great!

+###Code Map

+#####The configs
+* config.txt.template - the main config file, heavily commented to help you make sense of it.
+Enable optional features here!
+* mailconf.txt.template - a template for the mail configuration.
+Fill in the values, enable mail in config.txt, and get helpful error email alerts!
+These are used to hopefully inform you of potential hardware issues.
+This is from when one of my alligator clips fell off, and it was really hot when I got home.
+* status - target temperature (in degrees F, because I'm an awful American) and mode (cool or heat) - this can be edited by hand, or via the web UI
+#####The code
+* daemon.py - the underlying daemon class from [here](http://www.jejik.com/articles/2007/02/a_simple_unix_linux_daemon_in_python/).
+  I added on some stale-pid checking.
+* rubustat_daemon.py - the proper daemon.
+Reads from status, controls the GPIO pins, and does email and sqlite logging, if enabled
+* rubustat_web_interface.py - the web interface.
+Auto launches rubustat_daemon.py, and writes to status.
+Optionally displays local weather conditions, dictated through ZIP in config.txt.
+You will have to adjust getWeather to strip off the annoying link from the bot.
+* static/ and templates/ - various html, css, and js to make the web interface fancy.
+NOT AT ALL standards compliant, but it works, so I'm happy with it.

 ####Credits
 In no particular order: